MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 ## ToDo
-Prevent redownloading from the two cards dateTimeOriginal replace with createDate. .mov doesn't have dateTimeOriginal
+Prevent redownloading from the two cards dateTimeOriginal replace with createDate. .mov doesn't have dateTimeOriginal Look at EXIF filename vs Ruby basename for consistency, but be aware of my `fileBaseName`

 ### Changes
 photosRenamedTo left in as it might be useful for dubugging.
 But I wasn't using it and maybe it should go into photos.array.
 Action not implemented, ie, file not written to.